ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_KHR_descriptor_update_template.md

 For those cases it is also not unlikely that all information required to update a single descriptor set is stored in a single struct.
-This extension provides a way to update a fixed set of descriptors in a single [VkDescriptorSet](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkDescriptorSet.html) with a pointer to a user defined data structure describing the new descriptors.
+This extension provides a way to update a fixed set of descriptors in a single [VkDescriptorSet](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkDescriptorSet.html) with a pointer to an application-defined data structure describing the new descriptors.

 ## <a href="#_promotion_to_vulkan_1_1" class="anchor"></a>Promotion to Vulkan 1.1